ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/03-creating-containers.md

 - "The `docker exec` command allows you to execute commands in a running container, including getting interactive access."
 ---

-### Creating a "hello world" container
+## Creating a "hello world" container

 > ## Reminder of terminology: images and containers
-> - Recall that a container "image" is the template from which particular instances of containers will be created.
+> - Recall that a container *image* is the template from which particular instances of *containers* will be created.
 {: .callout}

 One of the simplest Docker container images just allows you to create containers that print a welcome message.